gdikov/protein-function-prediction/doc/profiling.md

 #### Testing the training function for bottlenecks

+*01.01.2017 Update:*

+Based on the evaluation of the bottlenecks presented below, we introduced the `GridRotationLayer`, and the overall strategy of pre-computing the el. density grids and storing them to the HDD, and then only doing the rotations & translations on the fly (but not the whole grid generation).
+With improvements in the `GridRotationLayer` (to let everything run on the GPU), this led to an apprx. **400x** speedup factor during the augmentation step, which was previously the main bottleneck of the system.

 *02.12.2016*:

 I enabled theano profiling for the train function of the model and checked out the results.
 Note that you must set the environment variable CUDA_LAUNCH_BLOCKING to 1 to be able to use profiling.
 The results are as follows:

 ```